yuchunzhou/contributed-list/README.md

-I dropped my GH accounts for a few times because of some reasons, this repo reords some links which are linked to the commites with those dropped accounts:
+I dropped my GH accounts for a few times because of some reasons, this repo reords some links linked to the commites which were committed with those dropped accounts:

 ### Emacs